u2i/rspec-hive/README.md

 * DOCKER_IMAGE_NAME - image name that should be pulled

 #### Running docker container
-You should be now ready to go and run your docker container.
+You should now be ready to run your docker container.
 To do this run:

     $ rake hive_tests:docker:run

 This command will run docker container using default config `hive_tests_config.yml` and default docker image `nielsensocial/hive`.
 You can pass arguments like:
-* CONFIG_FILE - the name of config file to use
+* CONFIG_FILE - name of config file to use
 * DOCKER_IMAGE_NAME - docker image to use

 You are ready now to run your tests.